 A large percentage of the human population never even get to see the ocean, much less ride her incredible waves.
 Riding a longer board 9 foot or above is showing respect to our elders and the beauty is in the art.

-At the time (over 20 years ago now!) making a 6’4” stubby, with a wide overall plan shape and a simple vee bottom just wasn’t done.
-I wanted an ode to both Wayne Lynch and Ted Spencer and it is cool that people remember the shape and functionality, and simplicity and functionality never goes out of fashion in my opinion.
+At the time (over 20 years ago now!) making a 6’4” stubby, with a wide overall plan shape and a simple vee bottom just weren’t done.
+I wanted an ode to both Wayne Lynch and Ted Spencer and it is cool that people remember the shape and functionality, and simplicity and functionality never go out of fashion in my opinion.